makrai/notes/levy15-improv-distrib-sim-lesson-embed-tacl.md

 * hyperparameters
 * In this work, we make these hyperparameters explicit, and show how they can be adapted and transferred into the traditional count-based approach
-* changing the setting of a single hyperparameter yields a greater increase in performance than switching to a better algorithm or training on a larger corpus
+* changing the setting of a single hyperparameter yields more than switching to a better algorithm or training on a larger corpus

 # 2 Background